 This tasty and very common mushroom can give a small amount of people gastric upsets so should be tried in small amounts the first time it is eaten.
+It should always be cooked before consumption.

 |Scientific Name||Armillaria mellea|